open-AIMS/GBR-reef-guidance-assessment/README.md

 Scripts are labelled by their expected run order for GBRMPA (MPA) and Allen Coral Atlas (ACA), and are written to be as stand-alone as possible.

-It should be possible to run one script, so long as other scripts earlier in the indicated order have been run previously. e.g., Script 3 could be run after script 1 and 2, so long as 1 and 2 were run at some point previously.
+It should be possible to run one script, so long as other scripts earlier in the indicated order have been run previously.
-(Note: Running `1b_*.jl` requires the user to have raw MPA bathymetry input data, as it is required for processing of wave data.)
-(Note: Running `1a_*.jl` requires the user to have raw ACA turbidity input data, as it is also required for MPA analyses.)

-- `1_*.jl` : Separate data into regions to reduce computational requirements.
-Ensure all data used in later steps are in EPSG:7844/GDA2020.
-- `2_*.jl` : Filter raster data into cells that meet selected criteria and calculate the proportion of suitability in the hectare surrounding each cell.
-- `3_*.jl` : Count the number of cells that have a surrounding suitability >= 0.95.
+For example, Script 3 could be run after Script 1 and 2, so long as 1 and 2 were run at some point previously.

 ## Manual steps